 A few weeks ago, we did an episode on how to make money on your mobile patrol.
 That spawned the question from some of our listeners: What security guard equipment should I include in my mobile patrol vehicle?
 We’ve worked hard to come up with a comprehensive checklist of must-have gear for your next patrol route, and we try to cover all the necessities on this episode.

 There are two key documents that need to be in every security patrol car.
-First, make sure the car contains the post book and client documentation, with information about properties, contacts, and patrol routes.
-Alternatively, you can have all this information available digitally in a robust security patrol software system.
+First, make sure the car contains the post book and client documentation, with important information about properties, contacts, and patrol routes.
+Alternatively, you can have all this information available digitally in a robust security guard patrol system.

 With enough patrol cars spending enough hours in the field, eventually someone’s going to run into an emergency situation.
 Maybe it’ll be an injury, or a car crash, or inclement weather; whatever the case, you need to be prepared.
 Some useful emergency tools to have on hand are:

 - Medical kit (“just something you can buy at Target.”)